LabKey/labkey-ui-components/packages/components/docs/jest.md

 With how quickly jest tests can run in comparison to Selenium tests and how much easier they are to maintain, it is good to make an automated test plan for your feature / story which will get us the coverage we want in the quickest turn around time possible.
-One good example of where a Selenium test is preffered over a jest test is when one component can affect another component in the application (i.e. based on state/data stored in the database that is changed by one component and shown in another).
+One good example of where a Selenium test is preferred over a jest test is when one component can affect another component in the application (i.e. based on state/data stored in the database that is changed by one component and shown in another).

+In order to understand what scenarios to cover in writing unit tests for a React component, consider the set of meaningfully different combinations of props and state that will affect the composition of the component, as well as what actions within the component will affect its state.
+For example, rather than attempting to write a unit test that checks whether filling out a form and clicking a button displays a certain modal, you could divide this up into individual test cases: check that manipulating the state of the controlled component handling the form populates the form fields as desired, check that clicking the button properly mutates the state handling whether or not the modal is displayed, check that the correct modal is rendered depending on what props it is given, etc.

 We use [enzyme](https://enzymejs.github.io/enzyme/) in many of our jest test cases to test non-rendering functions and rendering of components with different sets of parameters.